SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-After all the previously mentioned checks have been successfully submitted and triggered, the employee can create a password for their profile using this API.
+After all the previously mentioned checks have been successfully submitted and triggered, the candidate can create a password for their profile using this API.

 <aside class="notice">
 The `Password` fields should be hashed using SHA256 beforehand.